Diabetes: How to Lower Your Risk of Complications

 Too little sleep raises your chances of weight gain and obesity.
-People who sleep for 7 1/2 to 8 1/2 hours also seem to have better control of their blood sugar levels.
+People who sleep for 7 1/2 to 8 1/2 hours also seem to have better control of their blood sugar.

 Check Your Feet

 Check your feet daily, especially between the toes.
 Look for blisters, broken skin, or warm or red spots.
 If you have a wound, treat it right away and keep your eye on it.
-Don’t hesitate to call you doctor if there's no improvement or you see more serious signs of infection.
+Don’t hesitate to call your doctor if things don’t get better or you see signs of infection.

-Diabetes raises your chances of gum disease and infections.
+Diabetes increases your chance of gum disease and infection.
 Brush well with a soft-bristled brush at least twice a day.
-Floss at least once a day.
+You should also floss once or more each day.

-At least twice a year or more, if your doctor advises it, you should:
+At least twice a year, if your doctor advises it, you should:

-- Get an A1c testto measure your average blood sugar levels over 2 or 3 months.
+- Get an A1c test to measure your average blood sugar levels for the previous 2 or 3 months.

 - See your dentist for teeth cleaning and a checkup.

-At least once a year or more, if your doctor advises it, you should get a:
+At least once a year, if your doctor advises it, you should get a: